Learning Dual-Pixel Alignment for Defocus Deblurring: Experiments

 \subsubsection{Network Backbone and Training Loss}

-We provide three DPANet variants to verify the network backbone and training losses. \#1: Our DPANet is generally an encoder-decoder, where two branches are adopted in encoder.
-The parameters of two branches are not shared, \emph{i.e.}, two individual encoders are adopted to extract features from DP views. \#2: The initial feature of encoder $\bm{E}_L^0$ and $\bm{E}_R^0$ can be directly set as input DP views $\bm{I}_L$ and $\bm{I}_R$. \#3: The training loss is substituted as MSE.
+We provide four DPANet variants to verify the network backbone and training losses. \#1: The parameters of two branches are not shared, \emph{i.e.}, two individual encoders are adopted to extract features from DP views. \#2: The initial feature of encoder $\bm{E}_L^0$ and $\bm{E}_R^0$ can be directly set as input DP views $\bm{I}_L$ and $\bm{I}_R$. \#3: The training loss is substituted as MSE. {{\#4: All the deformable convolution layers adopted in the network are designed to have three convolutional layers in the side branch for generating offsets and modulation scalars.}}

 The quantitative results are reported in Table \ref{tab:Ab_structure}, and the visual comparison is provided in Fig. \ref{Ab_structure}. (i) It is interesting to see that model \#1 is inferior to DPANet, although it has more parameters by adopting two individual branches in the encoder.
 The reason may be attributed to the DP alignment in DPANet.
 By employing EAM in the encoder, deep features of left and right views can be well aligned, and then features from DP views are actually very similar.
-Individual branches in the encoder actually introduce uncertainty during training, while shared branches can better handle well aligned deep features from left and right views. (ii) By adopting the pyramid feature extractor as $\mathcal{F}_E^0$, multi-scale features can be extracted and are beneficial to deblurring task. (iii) MSE loss function usually leads to over-smoothing texture details, while $\ell_1$-norm loss performs better in preserving sharp structure and texture details.
+Individual branches in the encoder actually introduce uncertainty during training, while shared branches can better handle well aligned deep features from left and right views. (ii) By adopting the pyramid feature extractor as $\mathcal{F}_E^0$, multi-scale features can be extracted and are beneficial to deblurring task. (iii) MSE loss function usually leads to over-smoothing texture details, while $\ell_1$-norm loss performs better in preserving sharp structure and texture details. {{(iv) More convolution layers in the side branch of DCN do not contribute to network performance.
+Considering the computational complexity, the original one-layer design~\cite{Zhu_2019_CVPR} is kept in DPANet.}}